shaddowking/Racing_game/README.md

  how the game is supose to work: the game is suppose to work that you have two player racing agains each other and se who dose 3 laps first and there is 3 levels thay can choose from

- how to play the game
+ how to play the game:
  when you open the project the first scene that shold be up when starting the game is the scene calld main menu. when the game starts if you press the start butten you will be able to shose betwen the 3 levels in the game. when you get in to the game ther will be two players player 1 the red that are controled by the WSAD key with W being forward S is bakword D is turning right A turn left and the press E to use the power up.